This blog has also been published in Dutch on Werf-en.nl

 5 videos you need in your onboarding process

 The more videos you create, the more of an archive you create for yourself.
 It is easy to use video again and again, and for people to rewatch them multiple times.
 Let’s look at five ways in which video fits perfectly into the onboarding process.

 It’s perfectly normal for new hires to have some first day jitters.
 However, it helps to take a bit of those nerves away, by preparing new hires for what’s to come.
 Think of videos that deal with some of the practical stuff: lunch time, copy room, setting up your desk.

-#2 Company culture
+2. Company culture video

 New hires want to know all about the company culture.
 They want to know everything about the organisation, its people and the office.
 For example, a nice explanimation about the history and the vision of the organisation.